CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 savePatient(p);   // no error message

 // WHY???
-// the reason is that TS uses a structural type system, which means that if two different types include the same members, the types are considered compatible.
+// the reason is that Boss TS uses a structural type system, which means that if two different types include the same members, the types are considered compatible.
 ```

 - **TIP**